greyltc-org/wg-request/README.md

 PublicKey = Wpu83JMdnaJVGsrZeOJ4PZbdajRXzE0KVhLcvGEXLBg=
 AllowedIPs = 10.32.3.4/24
 ```
 Maybe you see enough info there to decide if you want to configure your peer to let them join.
+You even got a little snippet to make it easier to add them if you'd like!